-- A sole that provides good traction like Vibram or other lugged sole. - Some form of nylon shank to provide foot support and protection. - Ankle support - Durable uppers that will withstand hiking among sharp boulders and dense vegetation. - A Gore-Tex liner is fine, but unnecessary.
-Your foot will get wet when the river comes in over the top of your boot.
-A Gore-Tex liner will slow drying time once the boot is wet. - A comfortable fit with your preferred hiking socks.
+- A sole that provides good traction like Vibram or other lugged sole. - Some form of nylon shank to provide foot support and protection. - Ankle support - Durable uppers that will withstand hiking among sharp boulders and dense vegetation. - Boots must be waterproof.
+A Gore-Tex liner is recommended, but not required. - A comfortable fit with your preferred hiking socks.
 Boots that are too small are a common cause of blisters.

 The following list of acceptable footwear is not exhaustive.
 It is to be used as a guide to the general type of footwear acceptable for your course.
 It is fine to substitute a similar boot or shoe for one of the types listed here.
-If you are considering a lighter boot or shoe, you will have to be committed to trimming your pack weight to below 40 lbs. which takes prior commitment to weighing each ounce of your personal gear.
+If you are considering a lighter boot or shoe, you will have to be committed to trimming your pack weight to below 40 lbs which takes prior commitment to weighing each ounce of your personal gear.
 Expect to be carrying around 30-45 percent of your own body weight on your back.
 You will be carrying almost 25 pounds of group gear, so factor that in to your total pack weight.